mendix/widgets-resources/packages/pluggableWidgets/bar-chart-native/README.md

 # Bar chart

 The bar chart widget renders a horizontal bar graph based on static and dynamic data sets.
-A static data set contains data points for a single bar series, whilst a dynamic data set can be configured with a "group by" attribute to produce multiple bar series.
+A static data set contains data points for a single bar series, whilst a dynamic data set requires a "group by" attribute to be configured to group series based on a certain attribute value, producing potentially multiple bar series.
 Based on the configuration, bar series can be group or stacked.

 ## Usage